moead-framework/documentation/docs/tuto.rst

-- The function *generate_solution* allows to generate a solution.
+- The function :code:`generate_solution(array, evaluate)` allows to generate a solution.
 A solution is an object OneDimensionSolution that contains the representation of the solution in the attribute solution and all fitness values in the F attribute.

  .. note:: All components of the framework available in this version are only compatible with OneDimensionSolution.
 If you want manage new type of solutions, you have to adapt other components of the framework.

- The *generate_solution* function takes in parameter the representation of the function and the boolean 'evaluate' that determine if the solution save the fitness, the default value must be "True".
+ The function :code:`generate_solution(array, evaluate)` takes in parameter the representation of the function and the boolean :code:`evaluate` that determine if the solution save the fitness, the default value must be "True".

 .. code-block:: python